Is Selenomethionine The Best Type of Selenium?

 Evidence-Based

-But what you need to know here is that if you don’t have enough selenium in your body then you will suffer symptoms ranging from hair loss to thyroid problems and more
+If you don’t have enough, you will suffer symptoms ranging from hair loss to thyroid problems to fatigue and many others in between.

-Not only is it required for optimal health, it’s actually fairly common for people to suffer from a deficiency (1), meaning they don’t have enough in their body.
+Not only is it required for optimal health, it’s fairly common for people to suffer from a deficiency (1).

-This happens because selenium is only found in certain foods and because the selenium content in food has diminished over the last several years due to modern farming techniques (2).
+This happens because selenium is only found in certain foods and because the selenium content in food has diminished over the last several years from modern farming techniques (2).

 But here’s the deal:

-So if you are using one of these low-quality supplements then you may not be getting the nutrients you think you are which will NOT fix the problem.
+And if you are using one of these low-quality supplements then you won’t be getting the nutrients you think you are.

-Selenomethionine is an organic FORM of selenium which is the same form naturally found in foods that you would normally consume in your diet.
+Selenomethionine is an organic form of selenium which is the same form naturally found in foods.

-It gets its name because it is bound to an amino acid (protein).
+It gets its name because it is bound to the amino acid methionine.

 Is selenomethionine selenium?